 When cooked, white quinoa becomes tan in color and they also become much fluffier as compared to red quinoa.

 The fat content of white quinoa is more than that of red quinoa.
-White quinoa is also known for containing a rich amount of micronutrients especially iron, phosphorus, and riboflavin.
+White quinoa also contains a rich amount of micronutrients, especially iron, phosphorus, and riboflavin.

 White quinoa also takes comparatively less time to prepare.
 Because of its fluffier texture, white quinoa is more appropriate for preparing cooked dishes like porridge.